Vital-Fernandez/lime/docs/source/documentation/installation.rst

 Installation
 ============

-:math:`\textsc{LiMe}` can be installed from its pip_ project page.
-You may run the following command for its current version:
+:math:`\textsc{LiMe}` can be installed from its pip_ project page by running this terminal command:

 .. code-block:: console

    pip install lime-stable

-If you need to update it to the latest version you can run the command:
+To update the library to the latest version you can run the command:

 .. code-block:: console